Ducks vs. Flyers Prediction & Picks - November 10

 Ducks vs. Flyers Prediction & Picks: Line, Spread, Over/Under - November 10

-The Anaheim Ducks (7-5) host the Philadelphia Flyers (5-7-1) at Honda Center on Friday, November 10 at 10:00 PM ET on ESPN+, NBCS-PH+, and BSW, with each team heading into the game following a loss.
-The Ducks are coming off a 2-0 defeat to the Pittsburgh Penguins, while the Flyers were beaten by the San Jose Sharks 2-1 in their most recent outing.
+The Philadelphia Flyers (5-7-1) visit the Anaheim Ducks (7-5) at Honda Center on Friday, November 10 at 10:00 PM ET on ESPN+, NBCS-PH+, and BSW, with both teams fresh off of a loss.
+The Flyers are coming off a 2-1 defeat to the San Jose Sharks, while the Ducks fell to the Pittsburgh Penguins 2-0 in their last game.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.